Thailand Cultural Introduction Week

 The purpose of this program is to help you get a reasonable understanding of the manners, norms, and etiquette that is inherent in Thai society.
 This week is also perfect for you to get to know and bond with other new participants.
 It is aimed at those who will be spending a prolonged period in the country.
 However, it is also available as a stand-alone program.
 Its emphasis is on educational factors, such as the language, cooking, cultural and historical aspects of Thailand.

 After breakfast, we will have a group meeting which includes, registration, explanation of programs and changes, logistics, general information and health and safety.
-If you don’t participate in this program, you will miss this information.
 After that we will walk around Tha Kham village to get you familiarised with your new surroundings.
-Afterwards, we’ll head to Singburi town center for essential shopping (you’ll be able to exchange money here, buy essential things you might need during your stay, purchase a sim card, etc).
-We will then have lunch at a fishing park restaurant.
+We will then stop at the ATM, Bank, Pharmacy, Phone Shop, convenience stores and the local market then followed by lunch at our centre.

 Next, we will pay a visit to Wat Phikun Thong, a buddhist temple where you will get a short introduction to Buddhist rituals.

-After breakfast, we will head to the Historic City of Ayutthaya, which was founded in 1350 by King U-Thong.
-Once there, we will explore Ayutthaya Historical Park, which contains the ruins of the former capital of the Kingdom of Siam and is recognised internationally as a UNESCO World Heritage Site.
-We’ll end the day with dinner next to one of the many canals of the city.
+After lunch, we will head to the Historic City of Ayutthaya, which was founded in 1350 by King U-Thong.
+Once there, we will explore Ayutthaya Historical Park, which contains the ruins of the former capital of the Kingdom of Siam and is recognized internationally as a UNESCO World Heritage Site.
+Here, we will also visit Wat Mahathat (The temple of the Great Relic).

 This schedule can be changed and/or amended depending on weather conditions, local conditions and unforeseen circumstances.